Baobabs in Africa Mapped (BAM)

 Our Aim

-The primary aim of BAM is to gather useable data on baobab populations across Africa.
-We are creating an open-source community-contributed dataset on the distribution and health of these trees, to improve the representation of African landscapes in data and decision tools and enable research to improve conservation strategies for the sustainable future of people and nature.
+The primary aim of BAM is to gather usable data on baobab populations across Africa.
+We are creating an open-source community-contributed dataset on the distribution and health of these trees to improve the representation of African landscapes in data and decision-making tools and improve conservation strategies for the sustainable future of people and nature.

 Why Study Baobabs?

-BAM has sampled 1,942 individual trees across seven countries, and we need your help to sample more!
+BAM has sampled 2,121 individual trees across nine countries (South Africa, Ghana, Kenya, Senegal, Togo, Nigeria, Zambia, Namibia, Botswana).
+We need your help to sample more!

 How to Get Involved?